R&D Tax Credits for Startups – What You Need to Know

 What happens if my startup is acquired?
 Do we lose the R&D tax credits?

 If your startup is acquired, the R&D tax credits typically transfer to the acquiring company, depending on the acquisition agreement and regulatory conditions.
-It’s important to review the terms to understand how the credits will be handled.
+Reviewing the terms to understand how the credits will be handled is essential.

 Scroll to Top